Direct your medical studies towards the innovative and hands-on field of sports and exercise medicine.

-You'll receive approximately three hours of weekly contact time per module.
+You'll receive approximately 30 contact hours per module, with additional learning support through online and face to face peer and tutor contact.
 For every hour spent in class, you'll complete a further two to three hours of independent study.

 A Thinking Writing workshop is offered to all students in Semester 2.

 Assessment includes several methods, including: coursework, written examinations, case studies, your dissertation, presentations, your research project, literature reviewing and an oral exam (viva).

 The School offers excellent on-campus resources to aid your studies, including: